espocrm/documentation/development/how-to-create-a-dashlet.md

 Create a file `custom/Espo/Custom/Resources/metadata/dashlets/{DASHLET_NAME}.json` with your dashlet configuration.

-Here you need to define `"view"`, and you could set 'aclScope', and 'options'.
+Here you need to define `"view"`, and you can set 'aclScope', and 'options'.

 If it's typical list dashlet, use `"view":"views/dashlets/abstract/record-list"`, if not, create own [view](https://github.com/espocrm/documentation/blob/master/development/custom-views.md).